Bin Health and Maintenance

 5) Keep the bin out of the sun

-7) Put meat/fish into a newspaper and wrap up like a burrito
+7) Put meat/fish into paper and wrap it up like a burrito

 background